HuiGong-dev/blog_source/content/posts/grab-your-homework-with-python-and-telegram-bot.md

 - It's fun!
 - It's cool and that's what we CS student do 😉
 - It's a great way for me to apply what I've learned to solve real world problem.
-- It's a typical use case for web scrapping and the code can be easily adapt to other scenarios.
-Have you ever applied for something and eagerly waiting for the result to be published online?
-Have you ever manually refresh the webpage again and again just in hope that the result will pop up?
-Well, let Python do all the work for you so that you can ~~Chill and Netflix~~ spend your time for something more interesting.
+- It's a typical use case for web scraping and the code can be easily adapted to other scenarios.
+Have you ever applied for something (for example: a Visa for traveling in another country), and eagerly waited for the result to be published online?
+Have you ever manually refreshed the webpage again and again just in hope that the result would pop up?
+Well, let Python do all the work for you so that you can ~~Chill and Netflix~~ spend your time on something more interesting.

+To be continue...

 ## Web scrapping with python